-RSS is a technology that enables the content publishers to syndicate their content.
-It is used by bloggers, publishers and content marketers just like you.
-The elementary definition of RSS is Rich Site Summary or Really Simple Syndication which can be really helpful in increasing traffic on your website.
+RSS is a technology that enables content publishers to syndicate their content.
+It is used by bloggers, publishers, and content marketers like you.
+The elementary definition of RSS is Rich Site Summary or Simple Syndication, which can help increase traffic on your website.

-In this article we will discuss how to use RSS in WordPress Blog and get advantages of this technology for increasing traffic.
+In this article, we will discuss how to use RSS in WordPress Blog and get the advantages of this technology for increasing traffic.

 What are the Benefits of RSS Feeds?

-RSS feeds are a great way to get all of your content in front of your audience, as well as encourage user generated content.
+RSS feeds a great way to get all of your content in front of your audience, as well as encourage user-generated content.

 - Keep Readers Engaged

-When people subscribe to your RSS feed they will be notified when you publish new content.
-So they are more likely to keep their subscriptions updated, and this means they are more likely to read your content.
-So if you do have an RSS feed on your site you can expect that your readership will be higher than sites that don’t offer RSS feeds!
+When people subscribe to your RSS feed, they will be notified when you publish new content.
+So they are more likely to keep their subscriptions updated, which means they are more likely to read your content.
+So if you do have an RSS feed on your site, you can expect that your readership will be higher than sites that don’t offer RSS feeds!

 - Encourage User Generated Content

-RSS feeds allow people to subscribe to certain content rather than just visiting the website every day.
+RSS feeds allow people to subscribe to specific content rather than just visiting the website daily.
 This can turn into a more engaging experience for the user and encourage them to leave comments or requests for posts.
-If people feel like their voice is being heard then they are much more likely to continue reading your articles and posting comments!
+If people feel like their voice is being heard, then they are much more likely to continue reading your articles and posting comments!

 - Increase Traffic and Subscribers

 RSS feeds also help increase traffic because people will be able to see when you post new content.
-This means that if someone has subscribed to your feed, but not visited your site in a while, they may visit
+This means that if someone has subscribed to your feed but has not visited your site in a while, they may visit.

 - Make More Money from Advertising

-Sites like Google AdSense allow publishers to display ads on their own website as well as syndicated partners’ sites when an RSS feed is used for syndication purposes (and sometimes not).
+Sites like Google AdSense allow publishers to display ads on their own websites and syndicated partners’ sites when an RSS feed is used for syndication purposes (and sometimes not).

 - Increase social media exposure